Ghouli/trumpet/README.md

 ## Getting started

-Set config.exs file with your Twitter keys, and launch with `iex -S mix`.
-You can join new channels with `Trumpet.Bot.join_channel "#somechannel"`.
+Set config.exs file with desired user info, irc-server and channels, and launch with `iex -S mix`.
+Bot automatically connects to every channel given in config, and tries to auth with Q & hide hostname/ip if connecting to Quakenet with password set.

+Some functionality requires additional setup:

+-Fetching Trump tweets require Twitter API keys to be set.

+-URL shortener for stocks command requires Google URL Shortener API key to be set.

+-Fetching Paradox dev diaries requires gd_bundle-g2.crt in /etc/ssl/certs/gd_bundle-g2.crt (at least for now)

 Some supported commands so far: